DuyTang1112/FileCopyProgram/README.md

 File Copy Program using multi threading

-\nDeveloped by me and Dat Tran
+Developed by me and Dat Tran